7 Best Laptops for 4K Video Editing in 2023

 Why do you need a higher chunk of RAM for 4K video editing?

-While video editing alone stretches the system RAM to the brink, 4K frames take up a lot of flash memory to reach the CPU for getting processed.
+While video editing alone stretches the system RAM to the brink, 4K frames take up a lot of flash memory when it comes to reaching the CPU for getting processed.

 What are the GPU-accelerated processes associated with 4K video editing?